brandhsu/tfcaidm/README.md

 <br>

-For an example project, see `examples/projects`.
-For a more detailed walkthrough of the library, see `notebooks`.
+For an example project, see [examples/projects](https://github.com/Brandhsu/tfcaidm/tree/master/examples/projects).
+For a more detailed walkthrough of the library, see [notebooks](https://github.com/Brandhsu/tfcaidm/tree/master/notebooks).

 ---